Giribabu25/WeekendTask/README.md

 # WeekendTask
+Run MovieBooking site inside a DOCKER container
-Create Containers through Jenkins Pipeline using CI/CD integration
+Run the container using Jenkins Pipeline using CI/CD integration